dzhavat/dzhavat.github.io/_posts/2019-11-18-running-a-single-test-suite-spec-in-jasmine.md

 Every developer knows that writing tests is important.
 To me, tests are like an evidence that I present to my team (or my future self) that the code I’ve written actually works the way I claim it be.
 This sounds nice and stuff but it wasn’t until recently that I started writing actual tests.

 Something I’ve noticed, even with my little testing experience, is that test suites can grow pretty fast.
-It’s not long before you end up with a bunch of suites each containing a bunch of specs and then you ask yourself “How can I run only a single suite/spec instead of the whole thing?”
+It’s not long before you end up with a bunch of suites each containing a lot of specs.
+This can make the execution very slow.
+And when you’re developin, there’s no point of running all tests, when you work with a certain single file.
+Then you ask yourself “How can I run only a single suite/spec instead of the whole thing?”

-I’ve certainly asked myself this question more than once.
-So if you write your tests using Jasmine, I have a simple solution:
+I’ve already asked myself this question.
+And there’s a simple solution:

 ### Running a single suite

-Does this look familiar?
+This should look familiar.

 ```js
 describe("A suite", function() {